ConEmu/ConEmu.github.io/en/CygwinAnsi.md

 redirect_from:
  - /ru/CygwinAnsi.html

-title: "ConEmu | Cygwin and Ansi"
+title: "ConEmu | Cygwin and ANSI"

 description: "When cygwin detects real win32 console, it process all ANSI sequences internally, so ConEmu does not receive ANSI at all."